2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 Each program offers to give him $10,000 to buy a home.

-He must pay the money back when he sells or refinances his home.
+But he must pay the money back when he sells his home or refinances his home loan.

 Mike writes down the contact information for each program.